 Nutrition

 Do let us know if you make our Moroccan lamb tagine with prunes and almonds recipe.
-If you liked it, see my other posts in our series The Dish (now filed under Recipes) in which I search for and learn to make quintessential regional dishes, including a chocolate snack with a Michelin-starred chef in Barcelona, Rabo de Toro (oxtail stew) in Jerez, and Cassoulet in Ceret.
+If you enjoy it, see my other posts in our series The Dish (now filed under Recipes) from our 2010 grand tour of the world, in which I sought out and learnt to make quintessential dishes of places.
+These included a traditional chocolate snack with a Michelin-starred chef in Barcelona, rabo de toro (oxtail stew) in Jerez, Spain, and cassoulet in Ceret, France, among many others.

-Your dish looks “mmm zien” (Moroccan Arabic for delicious!) – I lived in Ifrane (north of Fez) for year and have experimented with several different kinds of tajine, although I’ve never tried one with prunes.
-Will have to test out this recipe!
+1. Your dish looks “mmm zien” (Moroccan Arabic for delicious!) – I lived in Ifrane (north of Fez) for year and have experimented with several different kinds of tajine, although I’ve never tried one with prunes.
+Will have to test out this recipe!5 stars

 Give the dish a go, it’s great for winter.